 One of the early stories in Asylum Piece, ‘The Birthmark’, begins with a nameless girl in a state of parental abandonment as her mother has decided to go abroad for reason of the father’s ill health.
 Not quite making friends with H, (like Kafka, Kavan is fond of giving only initials for characters’ names) another pupil in the boarding school to where she is sent, the narrator notes the ‘strange sense of nullification’ about this other girl who reacts to events with ‘resignation combined with dread’.
-H possesses a rather extraordinary birthmark on her upper arm, a mark that is a peculiar combination of the organic and the machine, reminiscent perhaps inscriptions of the punishment machine in In The Penal Colony.
+H possesses a rather extraordinary birthmark on her upper arm, a mark that is a peculiar combination of the organic and the machine, reminiscent perhaps of the inscriptions of the punishment machine in In The Penal Colony.
 The birthmark depicts a combination of deadly sharp angles, a ‘toothed’ circle with sharp points in which is contained a more recognisably organically structure; perhaps a rose, a ‘tiny shape very soft and tender’ (p.
 13).
 A relationship fails to develop out of a peculiar encounter in which H shows the mark to the narrator and the piece jumps forward a number of years later to an unstipulated time and place to a town with a castle in a nameless ‘foreign country.
 In the castle there is a prison where as the narrator, already ‘unaccountably depressed’, learns on the tour, houses ‘offenders of a certain type’ (p.
 15).
 Peering through the weeds and cracks in the flagstones, she sees an underground cell in which a ‘shrouded form’ appears to be lying on a bier, the mark on her ‘almost transparent flesh’ surely the same spike-encircled rose (p.
 17).
 Why H is imprisoned here is never explained.
 The narrator is challenged to produce her papers by the prison guards brandishing their truncheons and revolvers.
 This time, she escapes imprisonment, but the narrator in ‘The Enemy’ will not be so fortunate and we are told that eventually she will be carried away by ‘three men in uniform, or white jackets, one of them carrying a syringe.
 All will be done in a ‘quiet and orderly manner’ (pp. 33-34).
 A generalized feeling of ‘not-knowing’ is the leitmotif in Asylum Piece: ‘If only one knew of what and by whom one were accused, when, where, and by what laws one were to be judged […] but as it is one hears nothing but conflicting rumours, everything is hidden and uncertain, liable to change at a moments notice or without any notice at all’ (p.
 44).
 Hearing nothing that might shed light on her imminent fate, the perilous world of the Kavan girl is an unfathomable space of existence in which life, death, or happiness depends wholly upon the whim and decree of others.
 While interesting enough, the Kafka comparison is not a fully satisfactory reading of Kavan’s work, implying imitation rather than innovation on her part.

 Glass girls and ‘dead’ mothers